-Times Higher Education's (THE) World University Rankings 2024 are the largest in THE's history, with 2,500 universities from over 100 countries around the world submitting data; the latest ranking is a celebration of the world's leading research-intensive universities.
-Join THE in this Masterclass where we will analyse the recent WUR 2024 results, as well as explore regional performances and year-on-year trends from Southern African universities.
-This session will also include an overview of WUR 3.0, the new THE World University Rankings methodology introduced in the 2024 edition of the ranking.
-Furthermore, we will explore the performance of Southern African universities and how they compare against their peers across Africa and the rest of the world.
-11:00-12:30 Pre-Conference Workshop 4 Venue: Somerset 3 Venue: Somerset 3 Jerall Toi Deputy Director: Information Policy, Strategic Initiatives & Information Governance, Stellenbosch University Title: Personal Information Impact Assessments for Institutional Researchers In 2018, the Information Regulator (South Africa) published the Regulations Relating to the Protection of Personal Information wherein the Regulator made clear that "a personal information impact assessment is done to ensure that adequate measures and standards exist in order to comply with the conditions for the lawful processing of personal information".
-However, the Regulator has not been prescriptive about how and when to execute such an assessment.
-This may cause some uncertainty amongst institutional researchers about how to best give effect to the right to privacy in their day-to-day.
-This workshop aims to help address this gap for institutional researchers and SAAIR stakeholders.
-Drawing on international practice and more recent South African developments, this practical-focused workshop will introduce delegates to the legislative background behind impact assessments, equip them with the tools to execute self-assessments, and empower them to seek additional guidance when needed.
-13:00-14:00 Lunch 14:00 End of day 17:00-19:00 Social gathering: Ken Forrester Vineyard (Group 1) Own transport to and from the venue - 6km from Lord Charles Hotel in Somerset West
+11:00-12:30 Africa and the rest of t Jerall Toi Workshop 4 Venue: Somerset 3 Deputy Director: Information Policy, Strategic Initiatives & Information Governance, Stellenbosch University Title: Personal Information Impact Assessments for Institutional Researchers In 2018, the Information Regulator (South Africa) published the Regulations Relating to Protection of Personal Information wherein the Regulator made clear that "a personal informat impact assessment is done to ensure that adequate measures and standards exist in order to comwith the conditions for the lawful processing of personal information".
+However, the Regulator not been prescriptive about how and when to execute such an assessment.
+This may cause so uncertainty amongst institutional researchers about how to best give effect to the right to private in their day-to-day. · · · · · · · · · · · · · · · · · · · • uncertainty amongst i in their day-to-day.
+This workshop aims to Drawing on internation focused workshop v o help address this gap for institutional researchers and SAAIR stakeholders.
+Institutional practice and more recent South African developments, this practical-vill introduce delegates to the legislative background behind impact them with the tools to execute self-assessments, and empower them to seek 13:00-14:00 uncertainty amongst i in their day-to-day.
+This workshop aims to Drawing on internation focused workshop wassessments, equip the o help address this gap for institutional researchers and SAAIR stakeholders.
+Institutional practice and more recent South African developments, this practical-vill introduce delegates to the legislative background behind impact them with the tools to execute self-assessments, and empower them to seek 13:00-14:00 14:00 uncertainty amongst i in their day-to-day.
+This workshop aims to Drawing on internation focused workshop wassessments, equip the o help address this gap for institutional researchers and SAAIR stakeholders.
+In practice and more recent South African developments, this practical introduce delegates to the legislative background behind impact them with the tools to execute self-assessments, and empower them to seek then needed.